How to manage with a student budget?

 The majority of Finnish students are financially supported by the Finnish state in the form of

-International students are entitled to the Finnish financial aid for students only on certain conditions, but meal subsidy and discounts from bus tickets, train tickets etc. are intended for all full-time students and exchange students with a valid student card!
+International students are entitled to the Finnish financial aid for students only on certain conditions, but meal subsidy and discounts from bus tickets, train tickets etc. are intended for all full-time students and exchange students with a valid student card.

 Affordable transport during your stay